fristaildg/pedalboards/README.md

 ## TODO
  - Fix public board not working
+ - - Fix Pedal Modal (knobs are not disabled and modal cannot be closed)
+ - - Fix AudioSamples
  ✔️ Restrict amount of audio files / max weight
  - Remove trash icon from audio player if isPublic
  - Move Dashboard to it's own page